Daniel Gabriel Fahrenheit

+Daniel Gabriel Fahrenheit FRS (24 May 1686 – 16 September 1736) was a physicist, inventor, and scientific instrument maker, born in Poland to a family of German origin.
+Fahrenheit significantly improved the design and manufacture of thermometers; his were accurate and consistent enough that different observers, each with their own Fahrenheit thermometers, could reliably compare temperature measurements with each other.
+Fahrenheit is also credited with producing the first successful mercury-in-glass thermometers, which were more accurate than the spirit-filled thermometers of his time and of a generally superior design.
+The popularity of his thermometers also led to the widespread adoption of his Fahrenheit scale, with which they were provided.

 Biography

+Early life

-Fahrenheit was born in Danzig (Gdańsk), then in the Polish–Lithuanian Commonwealth, but lived most of his life in the Dutch Republic.
+Fahrenheit was born in Danzig (Gdańsk), then in the Polish–Lithuanian Commonwealth.
 The Fahrenheits were a German Hanse merchant family who had lived in several Hanseatic cities.
 Fahrenheit's great-grandfather had lived in Rostock, and research suggests that the Fahrenheit family originated in Hildesheim.
-Daniel's grandfather moved from Kneiphof in Königsberg (present-day Kaliningrad) to Danzig and settled there as a merchant in 1650.
+Daniel's grandfather moved from Kneiphof in Königsberg (then in the Duchy of Prussia) to Danzig and settled there as a merchant in 1650.
 His son, Daniel Fahrenheit (the father of Daniel Gabriel), married Concordia Schumann, the daughter of a well-known Danzig business family.
 Daniel was the eldest of the five Fahrenheit children (two sons, three daughters) who survived childhood.
 His sister, Virginia Elisabeth Fahrenheit, married Benjamin Krüger and was the mother of Benjamin Ephraim Krüger, a clergyman and playwright.

+As a young adult, Fahrenheit "showed a particular desire for studying," and was scheduled to enroll in the Danzig Gymnasium.
+But on 14 August 1701, his parents died after eating poisonous mushrooms.
+Fahrenheit, along with two brothers and sisters, was placed under guardianship.
+In 1702, Fahrenheit's guardians enrolled him in a bookkeeping course and sent him to a four-year merchant trade apprenticeship in Amsterdam.

+Upon completing his apprenticeship, Fahrenheit ran off and began a period of travel through the Holy Roman Empire, Sweden, and Denmark in 1707.
+At the request of his guardians, a warrant was issued for his arrest with the intention of placing him into the service of the Dutch East India company.